 Perhaps it’s a coming-of-age thing or just simply an early mid-life crisis, but the nagging question in the back of my mind has become louder with time: Is this it?
 With the not very attractive prospect of kind of having to start over in the company that acquired eBay Classifieds Group, I decided it was a good idea to spend some time on reflecting on that question.

 In October 2021, I resigned from eBay (now Adevinta).
 I am spending time on my own passion projects that I have left to collect dust over the years, some of which you can find on the ‘Ventures’ page.
 The prospect of what some would call “doing nothing” for an extended, undefined period of time gives me peace of mind that is detached from daily todo lists, which just feels great.
 I’m very aware and very grateful for having the privilege of being able to take the time to kind of “do nothing” for a while.

 Even though I’m focusing on my own projects.
 I still get excited about commercial and pricing problems and questions.
 I’m happy to take time off from “doing nothing” for a pricing project or two, if we have chemistry and if I think I can make a significant impact on your business.
 Please see the Consulting section below to see whether I can be of help.

 What I’ve done

-My most recent role was Group Head of Pricing at eBay Classifieds Group (acquired by Adevinta in June 2020), where I led commercial and pricing excellence for all marketplaces worldwide including Mobile.de, Marktplaats, Gumtree, eBay Motors US, Bilbasen.
+My most recent role was Group Director of Pricing at eBay Classifieds Group (acquired by Adevinta in June 2020), where I led commercial and pricing excellence for all marketplaces worldwide including Mobile.de, Marktplaats, Gumtree, eBay Motors US, Bilbasen.